 Since I was 16 years old I have been trying many different products on my skin.
 At first, I didn’t have much luck because most of the products I used either irritated my skin or caused acne breakouts.

-The main reason I started to take care of my skin was for the acne I had (it was really bad).
-One of the better skin products I found at the time was a gel called “Aubrey Organics Aloe Vera Gel”.
+The main reason I started to take care of my skin was for the acne I had (it was really bad.)
+Most of the time I relied on Aloe Vera because it helped calm and heal my skin without causing side effects.

 My experience using Skinceuticals